 An application has been made by EnergieKontor to erect 14 turbines at 200m high.
 It’s located 4km south of Dailly, 4.5km north east of Barr.
 To view the full Environmental Impact Assessment on the developers website click here.

 The Proposal is completely inappropriate for this area as the 200m high turbines sit on ridge lines and would dominate the surrounding area.
-South Ayrshire Council and NatureScot (formerly snh) have strongly objected to it.

 The model below shows how the existing Hadyard Hill has been designed to be partially screened by surrounding hills while Craiginmoddie has clearly not.
 It is visible for miles around in every direction.